xiaoliangstd/unitree_guide-docs/source/docs/GettinStarted/Installation.md

   cmake ..
   make
 ```
-Then in the bin folder, execute the following command to run controller.
+Then in the bin folder, execute the following command to start controller.
 ```
  sudo ./junior_ctrl
 ```